-Nuclear bunkers are now tourist attractions...
+Nuclear bunkers are now quirky tourist attractions...

-Since the 1990s decommissioning of top secret UK military sites that would have been critical in the aftermath of a Cold War nuclear attack; many former bunkers, Royal Observer Corps posts and other facilities have been given new leases of life as tourist attractions.
+Since the 1990s decommissioning of top-secret UK military sites that would have been critical in the aftermath of a Cold War nuclear attack; many former bunkers, Royal Observer Corps posts and other facilities have been given new leases of life as tourist attractions.
 One such place is located a few miles outside of Nantwich in Cheshire.

 This gave me an idea.
 I could cycle from the impressive and well-known Imperial War Museum North in Salford Quays to the ‘secret’ bunker in the Cheshire countryside.
-This would be a unique cycle ride offering an education in war history with the added bonus of stopping off at some of region’s local attractions and attractive market towns.
+This would be a unique cycle ride offering education in war history with the added bonus of stopping off at some of the region’s local attractions and attractive market towns.

 Approximately 50 miles from Manchester, Hack Green was to be the site of the North West Regional Government had the Cold War turned ‘hot’ and was upgraded in the 1980s so the country could still function despite atomic devastation.
 Classified until 1993 and 35,000ft in size on three levels, the complex has been converted into an excellent Cold War museum that provides a nightmarish view into a Britain devastated by nuclear war.